beratzorlu/Craftworks/README.md

 ![thank you](docs/thank_you.png)

 The thank you page shares its structure with the [Order Form](#order-form) page.
-It's main purpose is to reassure the user that the form worked as intended and successfully completed the query initiated by the customer.
+Its main purpose is to reassure the user that the form worked as intended and completed the query initiated by the customer.
 Thus, ensuring that everything is functioning properly and that there is no cause for concern.

 ### 404 Page